-Some businesses often choose to rely upon an employee whose primary job description is related to the core business, but she or he are “into computers”; or the boss’s neighbor’s self-proclaimed computer-guru-friend who can come after work to fix what’s broken.
+Some businesses often choose to rely upon an employee whose primary job description is related to the core business, but she or he is “into computers”; or the boss’s neighbor’s self-proclaimed computer-guru-friend who can come after work to fix what’s broken.
 While they mean well, and it is certainly possible they know a lot about computers, does that make them qualified to provide professional IT support services for a professional organization?
-Studying anatomy and practicing certain type of treatments and medicine does not qualify a masseuse or a dentist to practice as a heart surgeon.
-Would you call a masseuse or an dentist when you have a heart attack?
+Studying anatomy and practicing a certain type of treatments and medicine does not qualify a masseuse or a dentist to practice as a heart surgeon.
+Would you call a masseuse or a dentist when you have a heart attack?
 No. Then why would you do use inadequate support when it comes to computers?
 Dependence on insufficient tech support leads to ill-advised technology decisions and poor support when mission-critical systems perform too slow or fail altogether.

 Mistake #5.
 Frequent “Yellow Book Budget Special”.

 Some businesses realize they need professional help, and they don’t know where to turn, especially on a tight budget.
 So the boss would empower someone to “make phone calls” and “get quotes” and often going with the cheapest hourly rate company and not most qualified company.
-That also leads to disappointment in services, and looking for the new tech service next time around, creating a cycle of poor tech support.
+That also leads to disappointment in services and looking for the new tech service next time around, creating a cycle of poor tech support.

 Mistake #6.
 “We’ll call you when we need you” approach.

 In an effort to spend as little as possible, businesses expect that they would need IT support only when something breaks, without lining up a proper ongoing maintenance plan.
-Break-fix only model often leads to missed or improper updates or upgrades, and that leads way to further problems, from malware and viruses, to system failure in the future.
-In those cases a service call to repair the damage could turn out to be far more expensive than a proper monthly maintenance plan would be…
+Break-fix only model often leads to missed or improper updates or upgrades, and that leads the way to further problems, from malware and viruses to system failure in the future.
+In those cases, a service call to repair the damage could turn out to be far more expensive than a proper monthly maintenance plan would be…

 Mistake #7.
 Underestimating the true need of the business computer network: